gaambo/optinout.js/DOCUMENTATION.md

 	 - This gets prepend to all events pushed to dataLayer (e.g.: `namyNamespace.optIn` instead of `optIn`)

 At the moment this plugin just sends the optIn and optOut events to GTM.
 For information how to get the optIn & optOut status via GTM and use it to enable tags see the GTM Tutorial [below](#google-tag-manager-gtm).

+#### Reload
+**Callable** via:
+ - Browser: `OptInOut.plugins.reloadPLugin()`
+ - Module: `src/plugins/reload`

+Reloads the page after opting in or out.
+This is useful when you want to reload tracking scripts.
+You should therefore check if the user has opted in/out on the server.
+An alternative is to add the tracking scripts dynamically via javascript.

 ### API
 Plugins need to define a public callable `init` method which will be called by the library upon intialisation.
 The init method will get a reference to the library and can subscribe to events via the `on` method like so: